Abnormal psychology: Asylums

-That same year, the National Institute of Mental Health was also created, which provided support for the training of hospital employees, and research into the conditions of the patients.
-During this period, the Hill-Burton Acts was also passed, which was a program that funded mental health hospitals.
-Along with the Community Health Services Act of 1963, the Hill-Burton Acts helped with the creation of outpatient psychiatric clinics, inpatient general hospitals, and rehabilitation and community consultation centers.
+That same year, the National Institute of Mental Health was also created, providing support for training hospital employees and research into patients' conditions.
+During this period, the Hill–Burton Act was also passed, a program that funded mental health hospitals.
+Along with the Community Health Services Act of 1963, the Hill–Burton Acts helped create outpatient psychiatric clinics, inpatient general hospitals, and rehabilitation and community consultation centers.

 Deinstitutionalisation

-In the late twentieth century, however, a large number of mental hospitals were closed in many countries.
-In England, for example, only 14 of the 130 psychiatric institutions that had been created in the early 20th century remained open at the start of the 21st century.
+In the late twentieth century, however, many mental hospitals were closed in many countries.
+In England, for example, only 14 of the 130 psychiatric institutions established in the early 20th century remained open at the start of the 21st century.
 In 1963, President John F. Kennedy launched the community health movement in the United States as a "bold new approach" to mental health care, aimed at coordinating mental health services for citizens in mental health centers.
-In the span of 40 years, the United States was able to see an about 90 percent drop in the number of patients in psychiatric hospitals.
+Over the span of 40 years, the United States saw about a 90 percent drop in the number of patients in psychiatric hospitals.

 Deinstitutionalisation ended the long-term confinement of patients in isolating mental hospitals, which could and did cause long-term negative adaptations.
 For instance, institutionalizing people with schizophrenia worsens negative symptoms.
-However, the practice is sometimes criticised for a perceived rise in homelessness amongst people who were previously institutionalized, or are presumed that they would have been in the institution era.
+However, the practice is sometimes criticised for a perceived rise in homelessness amongst people who were previously institutionalized, or are presumed to have been in the institution era.

 Explaining abnormal behaviour

 People have tried to explain and control abnormal behavior for thousands of years.
 Historically, there have been three main approaches to abnormal behavior: the supernatural, biological, and psychological traditions.
-Abnormal psychology revolves around two major paradigms for explaining mental disorders, the psychological paradigm and the biological paradigm.
-The psychological paradigm focuses more on the humanistic, cognitive, and behavioral causes and effects of psychopathology.
+Abnormal psychology revolves around two major paradigms for explaining mental disorders, the psychological paradigm and the biological paradigm.The psychological paradigm focuses more on the humanistic, cognitive, and behavioral causes and effects of psychopathology.
 The biological paradigm includes theories that focus more on physical factors, such as genetics and neurochemistry.